Biobix/mQC/README.md

   * RPF-phase distribution: shows you how the counts are divided over the three reading frames, but also separated over the different RPF lengths.
 This is also based on the canonical translation products of canonical protein-coding transcripts.
   * Phase - relative position distribution: shows you how the counts are divided over the three reading frames on a metagenic scale over all canonical reading frames.
 Relative position 0 means metagenically at the beginning of the sequences; relative position 1 means at the metagenic end of the sequences.
   * Triplet identity plots: shows you the reading frame distribution separated for all possible codons.
 This can pick up if there are any reading frame distribution biases for specific codons.
 The resulting amino acid or Start/Stop signal of each codon is given as well.
+  * Total ribosomal codon counts plot: ribosomal counts summed over the different possible codons (and their amino acids).
+The reference line is an average of the codon counts over multiple ribosome profiling samples of the selected species.
+(For the moment only available for human and mouse, more species will follow.)
+  * Normalized total ribosomal codon counts plot: for this plot, the ribosomal counts in each open reading frame (ORF) were divided by the total count of RPFs in that ORF, thus normalizing by ORF expression.
+Afterwards, normalized codon counts were summed for the whole genome and plotted as bars.
+The reference line is obtained by calculating these summed normalized codon counts for different samples of the selected species.
+The average is taken of all these samples and is plotted as the reference line.
+(For the moment only available for human, more species will follow.)

 ## Dependencies